BolajiAyodeji/Blogposts/cjwum18h600007ds1wreswp3q.md

 As developers, it’s easy to assume that all users can see and use a keyboard, mouse or screen, you feel everyone can interact with your web page the same way you do.
 This can lead to a user experience that works well for some people but creates issues for others :(

-Many developers have only a little or blurred understanding of what accessibility means, of course, accessibility can be a complex and difficult topic but understanding it, its scope and its impact can make you a better and inclusive web developer.
+Many developers have only a little or blurred understanding of what accessibility means, of course, accessibility can be a complex and difficult topic but understanding it, its scope, and its impact can make you a better and inclusive web developer.

-In this article, I’ll introduce you to accessibility, what it means, why you should care, a few tips, tools and resources to get you started.
+In this article, I’ll introduce you to accessibility, what it means, why you should care, a few tips, tools, and resources to get you started.

 ![](https://cdn-images-1.medium.com/max/1600/0*WXgUQC2V92dkcYgZ)_Gif by_ [_Jona Dinges_](https://dribbble.com/jonadinges)